cionx/algebra-2-notes-ws-14-15/README.md

 - Compiling is intented to be done using `lualatex`.
 - The bibliography is using `biber`.
 - The `gitinfo2` package is used to display the date and hash of the last commit.
+- The following fonts are used:
+  - Serif: Linux Libertine
+  - Sans-serif: Linux Biolinum
+  - Mathematics: [Libertinus][3]
+  - Monospace: Inconsolata
-- The included `make` file is intented for remote building via [travis.ci][3] and may not work on other machines.
+- The included `make` file is intented for remote building via [travis.ci][4].

 For comments and corrections please contact me at `stelzner (at) uni-bonn.de`.